Nilesh179/LectureNote/README.md

 # LectureNote
 CS Project
-This app helps students in remote learning and collaboration
+This app is helping students in remote areas in learning and collaboration.